Inner Mongolia University: Politicians

-Research

-Professors and other teachers and researchers at Inner Mongolia University have taken part in many research projects.
+Rankings

+Inner Mongolia University (IMU) is consistently ranked the best in Inner Mongolia, China.
+Since 2015, it has been ranked among the top 200 nationwide by the Best Chinese Universities Ranking.
+As of 2023, the Best Chinese Universities Ranking, also known as the "Shanghai Ranking", placed the university 113th in China.

+In 2024, the Academic Ranking of World Universities ranked Inner Mongolia University in the top 901-1000th in the world.
+Globally, Inner Mongolia University (IMU) was ranked # 1094 by the University Rankings by Academic Performance 2024-2025.

 Student Life and Culture

 Inner Mongolia University Cultural Festival

-Since mid-1980s, Inner Mongolia University Cultural Festival has been celebrated in May each year.
-During this festival, a series of activities are held, including the copious consumption of inebriating libations.
+Since the mid-1980s, Inner Mongolia University Cultural Festival has been celebrated in May each year.
+During this festival, a series of activities are held.

 Traditions

 Athletics

 Inner Mongolia University Track and Field Games are held in Spring each year.

 Inner Mongolia University Library

 Inner Mongolia University Library was established on 14 October 1957.
 Inner Mongolia University Library is located in the north of the main campus, facing the artificial lake.

 Inner Mongolia University Press

 Established in 1985, Inner Mongolia University Press publishes books in both Chinese and Mongolian.
 Annually, it publishes about 120 books.
 Inner Mongolia University Press has published 1315 books since it was established, among which 140 books were in Mongolian, and 60 books were in English, Japanese and Russian, etc.